 Knowing the culture is indispensable when formulating and proceeding with the strategic planning and implementation processes.

-Know And Communicate Why You Advocate Adding NPPs To The Direct Care Provider Mix
+Know And Communicate Why You Advocate Adding APPs To The Direct Care Provider Mix

-Be transparent about the perceived benefits of assimilating NPPs into network practices.
-Communicating the reasons for proposing NPP introduction, or expansion, should be clear to the entire network and to the individual practices.
-Multiple discussions should occur and all staff should understand the reasoning and intent of proceeding, whether due to the inability to adequately recruit physicians or to expand services or to increase patient access to care or for other reasons.
+Be transparent about the perceived benefits of assimilating APPs into network practices.
+Communicating the reasons for proposing APP introduction – or expansion – should be clear to the entire network and to the individual practices.
+Multiple discussions should occur and all staff should understand the reasoning and intent of proceeding – whether due to the inability to adequately recruit physicians or to expand services or to increase patient access to care or for other reasons.
 The communications should be bi-directional and address perceived or actual barriers.

 Customize Your Approach

-On the other hand, a very efficient Orthopedic Surgery model utilizes a 1:2 orthopedist-to-NPP ratio that can be leveraged to maximize the surgeon’s time and expertise.
-In this model, the office schedule is attributed to the NPPs and the orthopedist sees all patients after initial and continuing NPP involvement.
-Simple casting and splinting are relegated to the NPP.
+On the other hand, a very efficient Orthopedic Surgery model utilizes a 1:2 orthopedist to APP ratio that can be leveraged to maximize the surgeon’s time and expertise.
+In this model, the office schedule is attributed to the APPs and the orthopedist sees all patients after initial and continuing APP involvement.
+Simple casting and splinting are relegated to the APP.
 In this manner, the orthopedist manages a schedule that accommodates nearly twice as many patients as one that is solely orthopedist centered.
-On O.R. days, one NPP assists with the surgical case while the other conducts the day of surgery clinical and administrative activities and serves as first call for problems or issues.
-At the conclusion of the case, the assisting NPP completes closing, accompanies to patient to PACU, and enters post-operative orders, freeing the surgeon to talk with family and complete the Op Note.
-The 2nd NPP accompanies the next patient to the OR (the one with whom the NPP conducted the pre-op activities) and the NPP roles reverse.
+On OR days, one APP assists with the surgical case while the other conducts the day of surgery clinical and administrative activities and serves as first call for problems or issues.
+At the conclusion of the case, the assisting APP completes closing, accompanies to patient to PACU, and enters post-operative orders – freeing the surgeon to talk with family and complete the Op Note.
+The 2nd APP accompanies the next patient to the OR (the one with whom the APP conducted the pre-op activities) and the APP roles reverse.
 This model predictably permits more cases per day to be accomplished as the workflow is streamlined considerably.
-The model can be professionally rewarding to all involved, but requires a dedicated orthopedic surgeon, well-trained NPPs, and trust among team members.
+The model can be professionally rewarding to all involved but requires a dedicated orthopedic surgeon, well-trained APPs, and mutual trust among team members.

-Address Concerns Regarding NPP Training And Skill Set Strengths/Weaknesses
+Address Concerns Regarding APP Training And Skill Set Strengths/Weaknesses

-NPPs are not physicians and should not be presumed to assume physician roles.
-Physicians complete a four-year medical degree and residency (and possibly fellowship) training, which many feels consolidates clinical skill sets.
+APPs are not physicians and should not be presumed to assume physician roles.
+Physicians complete a four-year medical degree and residency (and possibly fellowship) training – which many feel consolidates clinical skill sets.
 Even then, newly trained physicians are often gently introduced to “attending” roles and often closely mentored in early practice.

-In contrast, NPPs complete a two-year masters degree program and do not currently have options for post graduate training (acknowledging the tremendous nursing background that many NPs may have and DNP not withstanding).
-Yet, organizations often directly immerse newly trained NPPs into full schedules expecting peak performance from the outset.
+In contrast, APPs complete a two-year masters degree program and do not currently have options for post graduate training (acknowledging the tremendous nursing background that many NPs may have and DNP not withstanding).
+Yet, organizations often directly immerse newly trained APPs into full schedules expecting peak performance from the outset.
 This is unrealistic – especially outside of primary care roles.

-Consider offering newly trained NPPs an “internship” scenario to augment their formal education and training.
-This can be accomplished by pairing the new NPP with established providers to co-evaluate and treat patients already scheduled for the paired provider, much like a student rotation.
+Consider offering newly trained APPs an “internship” scenario to augment their formal education and training.
+This can be accomplished by pairing the new APP with established providers to co-evaluate and treat patients already scheduled for the paired provider – much like a student rotation.
 This can be accomplished while awaiting licensure.
-After several months of progressive independence and adding more patients to the paired provider’s schedule, both the NPP and the established providers and staff become more comfortable and confident with each other and the path forward is much smoother.
+After several months of progressive independence and adding more patients to the paired provider’s schedule, the APP, the established providers, and the staff become more comfortable and confident with each other and the path forward is much smoother.

-Finally, consider funding additional formal training pertinent to the NPPs role, such as RNFA programs to allow APRNs or PAs to better function as surgical assistants.
+Finally, consider funding additional formal training pertinent to the APPs role, such as RNFA programs to allow APRNs or PAs to better function as surgical assistants.

-Consider the aforementioned information when defining the role(s) and support required to promote success.
+Consider the above information when defining the role(s) and support required to promote success.
 For instance, NP curricula assume a primary care scope and emphasize preventive and wellness services and patient education.
-Designing NP utilization to reflect these areas, especially early on, predict smoother assimilation.
+Designing NP utilization to reflect these areas – especially early on – predict smoother assimilation.

 Similarly, minor acute care and stable chronic conditions are well within scope.
 Risk stratifying patients and including the risk stratification in the patients’ EMR profile can assist the scheduling process and avoid mismatches in scope.
-Unfortunately, most practices do not define scope and expectations well and rely on schedulers “knowing” who to schedule with whom – which leads to frustration and inefficiencies for the patients, NPPs, physicians, and other staff members.
+Unfortunately, most practices do not define scope and expectations well and rely on schedulers “knowing” who to schedule with whom – which leads to frustration and inefficiencies for all … the patients, APPs, physicians, and staff.

 All Staff Must Embrace The Concept And Model

-Patients are now generally quite accepting of NPPs’ participation in healthcare delivery.
-We find that most patients who encounter NPPs during their healthcare interactions accept them as they would any other provider – leery of any new provider until they establish a trusting relationship.
-NPPs who deliver empathetic, compassionate, “quality” care are readily accepted and embraced – and quickly develop a loyal following, similar to their physician counterparts.
+Patients are now generally quite accepting of APPs’ participation in healthcare delivery.
+We find that most patients who encounter APPs during their healthcare interactions accept them as they would any other provider – cautious of any new provider until they establish a trusting relationship.
+APPs who deliver empathetic, compassionate, “quality” care are readily accepted and embraced – and quickly develop a loyal following … just like their physician counterparts.

-To be truly successful, however, all staff must embrace NPPs as primary members of the healthcare delivery team.
-The NPP should not be offered as a secondary option that the patient is being asked to “settle for.”
-The NPP should be touted as a valued member of the care delivery team, as an important cog in “the way we provide the best care for you.”
-The care delivery model should be explained during the scheduling process and featured in practice marketing efforts so that NPP interactions are expected.
+However, to be truly successful, all staff must embrace APPs as primary members of the healthcare delivery team.
+The APP should not be offered as a secondary option that the patient is being asked to “settle for.”
+The APP should be touted as a valued member of the care delivery team – as an important cog in “the way we provide the best care for you.”
+The care delivery model should be explained during the scheduling process and featured in practice marketing efforts so that APP interactions are expected.
 When approached in this manner, patient acceptance is not an issue.

-Restructuring the care delivery model to fully incorporate NPPs requires more than hiring them.
-Although NPPs are the mainstay of care in many communities, others require a significant cultural shift within the practice, the institution, the medical community, and the public with their initial introduction or presence expansion.
+Restructuring the care delivery model to fully incorporate APPs requires more than hiring them.
+Although APPs are the mainstay of care in many communities, others require a significant cultural shift within the practice, the institution, the medical community, and the public during initial introduction or presence expansion.
 Organizations must be committed to the concept and the resulting reality.

-Recognizing areas of resistance, objectively presenting the anticipated role(s), prudently recruiting qualified candidates, and strategically progressing with implementation are required to be successful.
-Sometimes outside assistance is required to effect this change – a process with which we would be happy to assist.
+Recognizing areas of resistance, objectively presenting the anticipated role(s) and expectations, prudently recruiting qualified candidates, and strategically progressing with implementation are required to be successful.
+Sometimes outside assistance is required to guide, mediate, and catalyze this change – a process with which we would be happy to assist.

-If your health system would benefit from an NPP planning or incorporation strategy with the help of HSG, contact Dr. Terry McWilliams.
+If your health system would benefit from an APP planning or incorporation strategy with the help of HSG, contact Dr. Terry McWilliams.